mattrude/random-image-block/readme.txt

 The Random Image Block is a small plugin that will display a random image from your native WordPress photo galley or in-beaded images.

 This widget will display the thumbnail of the random image, the "caption" and the images parent posts name.
 You may show all pictures on your site, or limit the selection to a single category if you wish.
+Once installed on your site, it will fully conform to the current theme.
 The Widgets title is also fully configurable.
 Random Image Widget was designed with full internationalization in mind and can be fully translated (Any help on this would be appreciated).

 As of Version 0.3 this plugin works out of the box without any configuraion (assuming you have pictures on your site).